 Your application should demonstrate that you will benefit from the following curriculum.
 The minimal prerequisites for the master’s program are a solid background in multi-variate calculus, linear/matrix algebra, and elementary probability and statistics.

-The deadline to submit applications for Fall 2020 admission, along with all necessary documentation, is January 15, 2020.
-Applications will be accepted in Fall 2020 for Fall 2021 admission.
+The deadline to submit applications for Fall 2021 admission, along with all necessary documentation, is January 15, 2021.

 Students can select one of the following tracks.
 Each track includes a sequence of three courses.